Haseen-Fairuz/DevopsAssessment/README.md

 - **Kubernetes:**

-   Set up Kubernetes cluster with a master node and two worker nodes and provided necessery security groups.
+   Set up Kubernetes cluster using kubeadm with a master node and two worker nodes and provided necessery security groups.

    Created a Deployment and service configuration to deploy the containerized instance of web application (yaml file in kubernetes folder).

+   Using kubectl commands made sure that all pods are running.

    <img src="https://github.com/Haseen-Fairuz/DevopsAssessment/blob/main/Screenshots/Screenshot%20from%202023-09-13%2022-02-49.png" width="600" height="200">